 Witness Statements

-Let's say that the alleged victim says that you punched them in the face, and you weigh 200 pounds, and you pack a good punch, and they don't have one injury on their face.
+Let's say that the alleged victim says that you punched them in the face, and you weigh 200 pounds, and you pack a good punch, and they don't have any injuries on their face.
 Now, that would defy logic and common sense that somebody would be punched in the face by a 200-pound person and not have an injury on their face.
 Now, we're starting to mount a defense.

 Inconsistent Statements From Alleged Victim

-Meeting with Domestic Violence Lawyer
+Meeting with a Domestic Violence Lawyer

 In that first meeting — that first step that you take — you'll lay everything out.
 The attorney will ask you a bunch of questions about it, and then you and the attorney will decide how to deal with the case most effectively.

-Whether that's going to mount an entire all-out offense, tell the prosecutors you're not taking any deals and take the case to trial as fast as possible — or whether you're going to try to mitigate things, do damage control, and get the lowest possible resolution for you.
+Whether that's going to mount an entire all-out offense, tell the prosecutors you're not taking any deals, and take the case to trial as fast as possible, or whether you're going to try to mitigate things, do damage control, and get the lowest possible resolution for you.

 Related: